wasikjakub/cracow-skateboarding-map/README.md

 ## Contributing

 Feel free to submit new spots or contribute to the codebase.
-The project is now much cleaner and easier to maintain!

 ---